US STOCKS-S&P posts biggest drop since September as ECB disappoints

 By Caroline Valetkevitch

-The ECB move triggered a spike in the euro that caught investors by surprise, forcing them to shift positions and that affected many asset classes.
+The ECB move triggered a spike in the euro that caught investors by surprise, forcing them to shift positions that hit most asset classes.
 Bond prices dropped after the announcement.

 At the same time, the CBOE Volatility index, the stock market's fear gauge, jumped 13.8 percent, closing at its highest since Nov.
 17.